admob-plus/admob-plus/website/docs/cordova/ads/rewarded.md

 sidebar_label: Rewarded
 ---

-Reward video ads are full-screen video ads that users have the option of watching in full in exchange for in-app rewards.
+Rewarded ads are ads that users have the option of interacting with in exchange for in-app rewards.

 ## Usage